-The Centre for Local Prosperity is pleased to announce the second regional conference in the Local Prosperity conference series
+The Centre for Local Prosperity is pleased to announce that Local Prosperity 2016 Miramichi was a tremendous success!

 Local Prosperity 2016